medikoo/npm-cross-link/README.md

 ### Use case

-You maintain many npm packages and prefer to cross install them via `npm link`, handling such setup manually can be time taking and error-prone.
+You maintain many distinct npm packages and prefer to cross link them across each other, handling such setup manually can be time taking and error-prone.

-`npm-cross-link` is the npm installer that ensures all latest versions of dependencies are linked to global folder and non latest are installed on spot (but with its deep dependencies located in its own `node_modules`)

-For maintained packages, it ensures its local installation is linked into global folder
+`npm-cross-link` is packages installer which installs dependencies into `node_modules` the following way:

+- Dependencies which expect to rely on some peer dependencies, are placed directly in `node_modules`
+- All other dependencies are linked:
+  - Maintained dependencies referenced by _latest_ versions are linked to its corresponding repository folders
+  - All others are installed once in dedicated cache folder, and are linked into that folder

 ### How it works?